 ‘Warped, twisted and violent’ terrorist assassinated veteran MP, court told

-Ali Harbi Ali is on trial for murdering Sir David Amess in Essex last October.
+Sir David Amess suffered more than 20 stab injuries when he was killed in October last year.

-A veteran Conservative MP was “assassinated” by a “committed, fanatical, radicalised Islamist terrorist”, who stabbed him to death in a church building while meeting with his constituents, a court heard.
+A veteran Conservative MP was “assassinated” by a “committed, fanatical, radicalised Islamist terrorist”, who stabbed him to death in an apparent attempt to avenge the bombing of Syria, a court heard.

 Ali, 26, is accused of the “cold and calculated murder”, and carrying out reconnaissance over several years on targets including the Communities and Levelling Up Secretary Michael Gove.